mbrukman/why-svelte/readme.md

 to own our UI and level up along the way.

 ### the bundle size inflection point

+> **update Jan 2023:** I've heard unconfirmed musings that improvements
+> could be coming for bundle sizes in Svelte 4 for certain usecases like large apps,
+> and now that SvelteKit is 1.0, we will presumably see more attention back on Svelte.
+> Given what I've gathered lurking a little in the community,
+> I'm optimistic Svelte is going to have some really cool stuff to geek out on in the future,
+> that'll be relevant for my users.

 Svelte is known for its tantalizingly small JavaScript bundles, and [compiler improvements sometimes shrink the output](https://github.com/sveltejs/svelte/pull/3945#issuecomment-557840183)